picklesdoc/docs/docs/IntegratingTestResultsFromSpecRun.md

 * Copy the ReportTemplate.cshtml file to the directory of the Visual Studio project that contains your SpecFlow/SpecRun scenarios (next to your .srprofile file).
 * Include ReportTemplate.cshtml in your Visual Studio Project and set its "Copy to Output Directory" to "Copy if newer".

-Then, adapt your .srprofile file by adding the reportTemplate attribute to the Settings element:
+Then, adapt your .srprofile file by adding the reportTemplate attribute to the Settings element.
+For technical reasons, the xml fragment on this page starts with a line beginning with `//`.
+You should not include that line in the xml file.

     // copy the following xml fragment:
     <?xml version="1.0" encoding="utf-16"?>